zeppelinos/zos-docs/docs/docs/erc20_onboarding.md

 Save the upgradeable token address outputted by this command, we will need it later.

-Note that the `proxies` section of `zos.local.json` should now include the following, as ZeppelinOS is tracking the proxy you have just created:
+Note that the `proxies` section of `zos.local.json` should now include the following, as ZeppelinOS is tracking the proxy we have just created:
 ```json
 {
   ...,